w3c/wot-thing-description/proposals/initial-connection/README.md

 ## Validation Rules

-1. In an expanded TD, each form MUST contain the required information to construct the request, meaning an absolute `href`, `security`, `op` and protocol related information defined by the binding specification.
-If a term has a default value, it MUST be also provided.
+1. In an expanded TD, each form MUST contain the information required to construct the request, meaning an absolute `href`, `security`, `op`, and protocol-related information defined by the binding specification.
+If a term has a default value, it MUST also be provided.
 2. In an expanded TD, the following terms MUST NOT be used in the root level:
    1. `"security"`
    2. `"securityDefinitions"`